ovokpus/ReplySight/DEPLOYMENT.md

    - Check response status codes and error messages

 3. **Verify Dependencies**
-   - Ensure all required packages are in `requirements-vercel.txt`
+   - Ensure all required packages are in `requirements.txt`
    - Check for version compatibility issues

 ## Performance Optimization